zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 hf_new <- ___
 time_new <- ___

-# Define for-loop for all hear rates
+# Define for loop for all hear rates

 # Plot data

 ```

 `@solution`